n-jah/Hafiz_Alquran/README.md

 ---
 ## 🧑‍💻 **How It Works**

-The app uses a **SQLite database & Room** to store the Quranic verses, allowing you to access and review the content offline.
+The app uses a **Room** to store the Quranic verses, allowing you to access and review the content offline.
 When you select a range of verses or a specific Surah, the app will randomly generate questions within that range.

 - **Generate Questions:** The questions are designed to help you focus on a specific range of verses, making it easier to concentrate on your weak areas.
 - **Track Grades:** As you progress through the review questions, the app will calculate your **grades** based on your answers and display your overall progress.

 ### **App Logic Breakdown:**

-1. **Database Initialization**: The Quranic verses are stored in a local SQLite database with fields such as Surah, Ayah, Juz, and Page.
+1. **Database Initialization**: The Quranic verses are stored in a local database with fields such as Surah, Ayah, Juz, and Page.
 This ensures quick offline access and allows for easy generation of questions based on specific criteria.

 2. **Question Generation Logic**:
    - When the user selects a range of verses (either by Juz, Surah, or Page), the app fetches verses from the database that match the selected criteria.